ryannono/useRefCallback-template/README.md

 ## Installation

-To begin using the `useRefCallback` hook, first ensure you have the necessary dependencies installed:
+First, make sure you've installed the necessary dependencies:

 ```bash
 npm install react
 ```

-Then, clone or download this repository.
+Next, clone or download this repository.

 ## Concept

-When a component needs to interact with a DOM element, the traditional method involves attaching a `ref` to it.
-This `ref` might also need side effects when the node gets attached or detached.
-The `useRefCallback` eases this by combining the process of attaching a ref and handling the side-effects in a streamlined manner.
+Traditional React development involves using a `ref` to interact with a DOM element.
+When this ref is used with side-effects that need to trigger upon the node's attachment or detachment, the process can get convoluted.
+The `useRefCallback` offers a seamless way to merge these operations.

 ### Modes

-1. **SingleNode**: This is the default mode tailored for a singular node.
-When the node gets detached, its associated cleanup (if any) is run.
+1. **SingleNode**: This is the standard mode designed for a single node.
+Upon detachment, its corresponding cleanup (if defined) executes.

-2. **MultiNode**: Intended for scenarios where the ref callback might be used with multiple nodes dynamically.
-Each node should be passed with its unique ID to manage the associated cleanup functions.
+2. **MultiNode**: Tailored for scenarios where you might use the ref callback with various nodes dynamically.
+Each node should come with a unique ID to manage its specific cleanup functions.

-## Basic Usage
+## Usage

 ### SingleNode Example: Dynamic Positioning Based on Reference Element

-Imagine you have a layout component that positions children in a circle around a reference element.
-The exact position depends on the size of the reference element.
+This example demonstrates how to use `useRefCallback` to position children elements dynamically around a reference element based on its size.

 **CircleLayoutProvider.tsx**: